martinbannister/CI_MS1_BaeAbermawHotel/README.md

 - Showcase the local area and amenities accessible from the hotel.
 ### User Goals
 - Find a high quality hotel that also accepts pets.
-- Be able to book quickly and easily without having to travel around the site.
+- Be able to book quickly and easily without having to navigate around the site.
 - See the rooms and facilities on offer.
 - See what the local area has to offer when staying.